 Completing the Southern Circuit via the Wells Cave Track has the potential to be one of the most epic day trips from Melbourne.
 For all of the day trippers, find more information below on how to get there, accommodation, gear recommendations and total costs.
 We’ll also cover camping options if you spend the night at the Cathedral Ranges State Park.

 How to Get to the Cathedral Ranges State Park

 The Cathedral Ranges State Park is situated between the towns of Buxton and Taggerty northeast of Melbourne.
 You’re looking at a 1.5–2 hour drive depending on where you’re based in Melbourne.
 Most likely, you’ll take the Maroondah Highway.
 From there, turn right on Cathedral Lane.
 Then, turn right on Little River Road.
 Turn right at the end of the road and you’ll arrive at the Cooks Mill Campground, where you can start this Cathedral Ranges hike from.

 You definitely need a car to get to the Cathedral Ranges State Park.
-Using RentalCars.com is a good place to start if you need to hire one.
+If you don’t have a car, you may need to hire one.
 Public transport options from Melbourne to the Cathedral Ranges seem to be non-existent.